locationlabs/vagrant-packstack/README.md

 customize the installer, update the command in `provisioning/vagrant/packstack-install.yml`.
 Running `packstack --help` will display all the available options.
 Note, the more services you enable, the more memory used.

+---

+## VMWare Fusion

+VMWare Fusion doesn't have these network limitations and so we don't need that third NAT Network interface and are able to directly access instances from the host.

+---

 References:
 * https://www.rdoproject.org/networking/neutron-with-existing-external-network/